 One of my favorite things, is to watch children explore all the different activities in the classroom.
 It is amazing to me how many children are not allowed to paint, play with play dough, or engage in other messy activities at home.
 We offer these types of experiences every day!

-We have a sensory tables, where children can explore a variety of materials.
+We have a sensory table, where children can explore a variety of materials.
 Another favorite area is the science table with fun objects/experiments to try.
 I love watching children walk around the room with magnifying glasses “checking things out.”
 We offer children opportunities to explore the different things in our room at their pace.
 They can “play” in an area until they are done, and move on to the next area.

 We don’t worry about the messes.
 It’s part of what we do.
 That said, we also teach children, through demonstration and setting expectations of appropriate play in each area.
 When we teach them how to use the scissors, they are less likely to cut things they shouldn’t (like their hair).
 When we teach them to keep the noodles or sand in the table, they are less likely to fling it all over.
 Granted, they are still children.
 They are going to make mistakes.
 We then teach them ways to fix their mistakes (sweep up the noodles on the floor, redirect them to another area if they are having a hard time, or whatever seems appropriate).